rackerlabs/technical-blog/_posts/2020-05-08-rackspace-offers-data-modernization.md

 environment leveraging automation, ingestion best practices, data processing, storage patterns and cloud best practices.
 - **Data Integration:** Rackspace develops data pipelines to ingest, transform, and store data.
 - **Data Modeling:** Rackspace data engineers define data models and create schemas, data translations, and consumption pattern best practices.
-- **BI & Reporting:** Rackspace data engineers will build dashboards and real-time data refreshes as well as build and automate operational and business reporting, so you have complete and readily available insight into your data.
+- **BI & Reporting:** Rackspace data engineers build dashboards and real-time data refreshes as well as build and automate operational and business reporting, so you have complete and readily available insight into your data.

 ### Benefits